 “Of course,” I echo.
 A day of pampering at the spa guaranteed I look my best for tonight.
-A waiter circulating crab beignets briefly interrupts us, and we both indulge.
-I snag the opportunity to verify the other servers are well spaced throughout the room.
+A waiter offering crab beignets briefly interrupts us, and we both indulge.
+I snag the opportunity to verify the other servers are well spaced throughout William’s expansive living room.

 “So…” Grayson says when the waiter moves on.

 “So?”
-I murmur, lifting my glass to acknowledge Natalia’s wave.
+I murmur, lifting my glass to acknowledge Karolina’s wave.

 “Bored with me already?”

 Grayson is many things, but never boring.
 Charmingly oblivious, though.
-And there’s no reason to stroke his ego, so I shrug gently, crooking an eyebrow.
+And there’s no reason to stroke his ego, so I shrug, crooking an eyebrow.

 “How can I redeem myself?” he teases.